openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 OnConflictReplace
 ```

-**Function:** When a conflict occurs, deletes the pre-existing row that caused the constraint violation before inserting or updating the current row, and continues normal execution of the command.
+**Function:** When a conflict occurs, deletes pre-existing rows that caused constraint violations before inserting or updating the current row, then continues normal execution.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core